-Transmitted herewith is the 2016-2017 Annual Report of the Southwestern Illinois Flood Prevention District Council.
-The submission of this report is in satisfaction of the requirement of our authorizing statute (70 ILCS 750/).
+Transmitted herewith is the 2017-2018 Annual Report of the Southwestern Illinois Flood Prevention District Council.
+The submission of this report is in satisfaction of the requirement of our authorizing statute (70 ILCS 750/40).

-The Council has adopted two primary goals: to assure accreditation by the Federal Emergency Management Agency of area levee systems (limiting any economic damage to the region during the period during which accreditation is being sought) and achieving the Authorized Level of Protection Project to the extent possible with the funds available.
+The Council has adopted two primary goals: to assure accreditation by the Federal Emergency Management Agency of area levee systems (limiting any economic damage to the region during the period during which accreditation is being sought) and achieving the Authorized Level of Protection to the extent possible with the funds available.
 The Council has continued to make great progress toward achieving both goals during the last year.

-We will enter FY2018 with over ninty six percent of our current ten construction packages complete and anticipate construction of all ten packages to be finished by the end of 2017.

-Delays due to high river conditions have continued to push the acreditation schedule back, but the Council is well on its way to achieving accreditation in 2018 or early 2019, using only the revenue available from the dedicated FPD sales tax.

-Three certification reports have been submitted to FEMA.
-Amec Foster Wheeler submitted the Wood River East & West Forks Package in December 2016 and the Prairie Du Pont/Fish Lake Package in July.
-They will be submitting the Lower Wood River Package in September, subject to the river receding, allowing for the construction of the remaining four relief wells.

-The Corps of Engineers submitted the Upper Wood River Package in March and will submit the MESD Package in early 2018.
+We will enter FY 2019 with all of the 100-Year Level of Protection constuction bid packages having been completed.
+The Council is well on its way to achieving accreditation in FY 2019, using only the revenue available from the dedicated FPD sales tax.
+Four certification reports have been submitted to FEMA.
+Wood (formerly Amec Foster Wheeler) has submitted the Wood River East & West Forks Package, the Prairie DuPont/Fish Lake Package, and the Lower Wood River Package.
+The Corps of Engineers has submitted the Upper Wood River Package and will be submitting the East St. Louis MESD Package in the very near future.

-It is now anticipated FEMA accreditation review and approval will take at least eight to twelve months.
+FEMA comments have been received on the four packages submitted and responses have already been resubmitted.

 FEMA is working with the Council and has indicated that it doesn't want to issue the maps twice, once before and once after the Council's completes its improvements.
-Therefore, FEMA isn't going to issue new maps until all of the Council's 100-Year improvements are complete.
+Therefore, FEMA isn't going to issue new maps until the Council receives certification on all of the 100-Year improvments.

-All levee improvements leading to certification will be completed by November 2017.
-The intent is to work closely with FEMA to ensure that when the new maps are issued, they reflect the levee improvements.
-It is currently anticipated that FEMA will be issuing new maps in the first or second quarter of 2019.
+The intent is to work closely with FEMA to ensure the new maps reflect the 100-Year improvements.
+The Council anticipates FEMA issuing new maps in 2020.

-The Council continues to work with the Corps of Engineers regarding the Council's designing and building of 500-Year Authorized Level of Protection Projects.
+The Council continues to work with the Corps of Engineers regarding the Council's design and building of the 500-Year Authorized Level of Protection Projects.
 The Council intends to build the most cost effective and highest priority flood protection projects throughout the Counties of Madison, Monroe, and St. Clair, Illinois.

-The Corps of Engineers will provide oversight on the design and construction of these projects, to ensure that funds expended by the Council, where applicable, will be eligible for future Work In-Kind credit towards future Corps projects when the Corps able to obtain funding.
+The Corps of Engineers will provide oversight on the design and construction of these projects, to ensure that funds expended by the Council, where applicable, will be eligible for future Work In-Kind Credit towards future Corps projects when the Corps able to obtain funding.